- Introduction to Rental Property Maintenance

 - Find Trusted Contractors: No network of contractors?
 Not a problem.
 Latchel’s network of contractors is vetted so you can find trusted maintenance personnel to resolve your property’s repair issues without having to spend hours researching online or vetting technicians for the right qualifications and price.

-Latchel has +65,000 units using maintenance coordination and are backed by $1M insurance policy— the best reference we’ve ever seen for maintenance!
-Plus, Latchel has shown typical savings of $350/unit per year on maintenance—which is just more money saved on top of not having to hire a property manager.
+Latchel has +65,000 units using premium maintenance and are backed by $1M insurance policy.
+That’s the best reference we’ve ever seen for maintenance!
+Plus, Latchel has shown typical savings of $350/unit per year on maintenance.

-Chapter 7: FAQs about Maintenance & Maintenance Coordination
+Chapter 7: FAQs about Maintenance & Premium Maintenance

 #1: I’m Going on Vacation, What Do I Do?